 |The New York Dolls, about to bring down the house.|

 Vinyl is on a nervy path, taking a blatantly anti-purist approach to pop history, as if that history were not holy writ but simply raw material for the invention of stories that might or might not plausibly have occurred.
-What it seems to be doing strikes me as not dissimilar to what Joel and Ethan Coen did in 2013 with Inside Llewyn Davis, inspired by the early-Sixties Greenwich Village folk scene – namely, to extrapolate a self-justifying fiction from a real milieu, one involving individuals and events of which many still-living people have impassioned memories, creating a result that is not exactly alternate history, more like history altered: a parallel universe a few steps to the right or left of reality.
+What it seems to be doing strikes me as not dissimilar to what Joel and Ethan Coen, inspired by the early-Sixties Greenwich Village folk scene, did in 2013 with Inside Llewyn Davis.
+Namely, to extrapolate a self-justifying fiction from a real milieu, one involving individuals and events of which many still-living people have impassioned memories, creating a result that is not exactly alternate history, more like history altered: a parallel universe a few steps to the right or left of reality.
 The Coens’ presumptuousness in this angered a number of people, especially veterans of that scene, like Therri Thal, or latter-day devotees of it, like Suzanne Vega (both of whom published critical responses in The New York Times).
 For my part, I had no trouble taking Llewyn Davis as a fictional free agent, and his story as a digressive, selective dream of a complex and inclusive scene rather than a faithful recreation of it.
-I recognized the movie’s direct or indirect invocations of Dave Von Ronk, Bob Dylan, Ian and Sylvia, the Clancy Brothers, novelty records, Beat culture, the Gate of Horn, etc., but I also accepted that the Coens were co-opting recognizable pieces of cultural history to serve a narrative, rather than merely constructing a narrative to illustrate the history that most people had already agreed upon.
+I recognized the movie’s direct or indirect invocations of Dave Von Ronk, Bob Dylan, Ian and Sylvia, the Clancy Brothers, novelty records, Beat culture, the Gaslight Cafe, etc., but I also accepted that the Coens were co-opting recognizable pieces of cultural history to serve a constructed narrative, rather than merely constructing a narrative to illustrate the history that most people had already agreed upon.

 That’s something that fictive artists – as opposed to historians, journalists, or documentarians – are allowed to do.
 But they probably shouldn’t be stunned when their inventions offend those to whom the relevant history matters as both big picture and personally meaningful detail.
 (There’s Inside Llewyn Davis invention, and there’s Mississippi Burning invention.)
 At least one fan of Slade and Status Quo has rushed to those bands’ defense as a result of dismissive remarks sounded in last week’s episode of Vinyl; probably the fans of Donnie Osmond, who was subjected to torrents of slander and obscenity in the debut, are plotting revenge in some other corner of the Web.
 These are only limited, specific examples of the right-minded, if usually self-righteous, reflex to defend historical accuracy against artistic erasure, the facts of the matter against the unregulated reign of “imaginative play.”

 Whether Vinyl will go anywhere more interesting than it has already been, fly off the rails with a piercing shriek, or simply grind to a dishonorable halt, I don’t know.
 I don’t know what tomorrow night’s episode will do.
 That’s part of what will make me watch.
 People are not wrong to want, even to demand, some fidelity to the facts and feel of a real time and place, from which real culture arose.
-They may be wrong, though, to carp about the absence of such fidelity when it is clearly not on the agenda.
-In Vinyl, established facts copulate with wild fabrications, accuracies with anachronisms, and the often stupefying nature of the latter can only emphasize how little obeisance is being paid to historical veracity or canonical correctness as ends in themselves.
+But they may be wrong to carp about the absence of such fidelity when it is clearly not on the agenda.
+In Vinyl, established facts are wedded to wild fabrications, accuracies to anachronisms, and the often stupefying nature of the latter can only emphasize how little obeisance is being paid to historical veracity or canonical correctness as ends in themselves.
 The only apparent thing unifying all that we have so far seen and heard in Vinyl, from “Personality Crisis” to herb-encrusted chicken, is a promiscuous adoration of pop culture – as it was in 1973, as it is now.
 Laying out their raison d’etre, Winter-Scorsese-Jagger might have said: Pop history is a river of dirty water.
 Let’s make mudpies.